hipchat/mixpanel_proxy/README.md

 mixpanel_proxy
 ==============

-A service which accepts Mixpanel stats via TCP and delivers them to Mixpanel Mixpanel asynchronously.
+A service which accepts Mixpanel stats via UDP and delivers them to Mixpanel asynchronously.
 No job queue necessary.

 Install